 So, the frugal RV owner will try to manage this water level, not only in the campsite but also when preparing to hit the road.

 This is my favorite RV sewage drainage pipe.
 Mine is well made and has held up well for over two years of traveling and numerous hookups .

 The Gray Water Holding Tank

-The second holding tank in your RV, by size, is the Gray Water holding tank.
+The second holding tank in your RV, by size, is usually the Gray Water holding tank.